Configuration

 Overview

-Create effortless.config.ts at the root of your project and export a default config using defineConfig:
+Create effortless.config.ts at the root of your project:

 import { defineConfig } from "effortless-aws";

 export default defineConfig({ name: "my-service", region: "eu-central-1", handlers: ["src/**/*.ts"],});That’s the minimum — a name, a region, and a pattern to find handlers.
-Effortless will discover all defineApi, defineTable, defineFifoQueue, and other handler exports in matching files.
+The defineConfig helper gives you full autocompletion and type checking.
+Effortless will discover all defineApi, defineTable, defineQueue, and other handler exports in matching files.

 Project Config